Mical155/L2_2022_U13_Mitchell/Documentation/Design/Storyboards.md

 # Elaboration

 This alternate design is far more different than any other web page in this website and that is because it contains accordions that hold all of the information.
 Each one holds a differentg topic and even though the accordions prevent long scroll downs and is able to hold all of the information on one web page, I personally felt that it makes my website seem a bit inconsistent, I  would rether have the other design because I felt that it was better to have a similar layout to the other web pages because it seemed more professional.
 It's also better to have different information on seperate web pages because it makes great use of the navigation and is easier to locate different topics instead of having to scavage through one web page with a lot of text.

-## Sizes and measurements

-The width for each of the accordions are what they are on the storyboard because there are two on each row and their widths plus the gap inbetween add up to the same width as the containers on my main design, so in conclusion the width is fine.
-The heights for all of the accordions are the same except for the dropdwons within them, their height just depends on how much text is in there.